 By sharing learning between these pilot sites and across the AHSN Network, we are able to understand the requirements and success criteria for implementing the frameworks more widely.

-If you are interested in support from the West of England AHSN to access these frameworks please contact: Kate.Phillips17@nhs.net
+If you are interested in support from the West of England AHSN or would like to offer feedback on our implementation resources please contact: Kate.Phillips17@nhs.net

 What other resources are available?